MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsV2.md

 - `amount`: The number of lands to mint

+_Inherited from `ERC721/MechaLandsV1.sol`_.

-### `mintWithValidation(uint256 roundId, uint256 landType, uint256 amount, uint256 maxMint, uint256 payloadExpiration, bytes sig)` (external) <a name="MechaLandsV1-mintWithValidation-uint256-uint256-uint256-uint256-uint256-bytes-" id="MechaLandsV1-mintWithValidation-uint256-uint256-uint256-uint256-uint256-bytes-"></a>
+### `mintWithValidation(uint256 roundId, uint256 landType, uint256 amount, uint256 maxMint, uint256 payloadExpiration, bytes sig)` (external) (inherited)<a name="MechaLandsV1-mintWithValidation-uint256-uint256-uint256-uint256-uint256-bytes-" id="MechaLandsV1-mintWithValidation-uint256-uint256-uint256-uint256-uint256-bytes-"></a>
 Mint the `amount` of planet land type with the signature of the round validator.